 Claremont: Located on the west side of the state, Claremont is the only city in New Hampshire directly served by the Vermonter.
 In 2015, upgrades to the station were completed by the city, which organized an Amtrak Station task force that was led by the City Council.
 Upgrades included improvements in lighting of the platform and parking areas and a construction of a new waiting shelter (built and donated by local businesses and volunteers in the City); and way-finding and "Amtrak Served Community" signage was placed throughout the city.
-In spring 2018, an ADA compliance project is scheduled to begin.
+In spring2019, an ADA compliance project is scheduled to begin.
 The project will consist of a new platform, improved lighting, accessible parking, and an accessible drop-off area adjacent to the platform.
+On May 25, 2018 the Claremont Station Host Association launched its station host program at the Claremont Amtrak Station.
+It is the first such program to be implemented along the Vermonter Line.
+The program was implemented by the City of Claremont and Station Host volunteers received training from Amtrak Staff prior to implementation.